 Lower taxes for your business

 The number one reason to pay your kids from your business instead of your wallet is taxes.
 If you pay your kids from your business, that lowers your business net income for the year, and effectively lowers your taxes.
 For example, let’s say you pay your two kids $20 per week each.
 That is $2,080 per year in payments to your kids.
-If you are in the 25 percent tax bracket and your business is taxed as a pass-through entity, that would save you about $520 on your taxes come April.
+Let’s say you are in the 25 percent tax bracket and your business is taxed as a pass-through entity.
+That would save you about $520 on your taxes come April.

 Keep in mind, there are a few requirements for this to work.
 First, the kids have to be under 18 years old or you have to pay Social Security and Medicare taxes for them, which might be enough to cost you more than you save in taxes.
 Also keep in mind that the child technically has to be doing some work for the business, according to IRS rules.
 But if you own a business, it is easy to put your kids to work.
 From stuffing envelopes to data entry, you can ensure your kids really earn their pay.
 As long as the compensation rate is “reasonable” and you comply with child labor laws, this can be a great opportunity to save.